Scientific Name:

 Key ID Features:

-Habit upright becoming mat-like; leaves dissected, fern-like; flowers 4-5cm wide, most with 4 overlapping petals, commonly bright orange.
+Habit upright becoming mat-like; leaves deeply dissected with a lacy-look; flowers 4-5cm wide, most with 4 overlapping petals, commonly bright orange (also yellow-orange-red cultivars).

 Habit: